matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Internet Protocol (IP) address:** A unique string of characters that identifies the location of a device on the internet

-**IP spoofing:** A network attack performed when an attacker changes the source IP of a data packet to impersonate an authorized system and gain access to a network
+**IP spoofing:** A network attack performed when an attacker changes the source IP of a data packet to impersonate an authorized system and gain access to a network.
+Common IP spoofing attacks such as On-path attack, Replay attack, Smurf sttack

 ## L